ridwanbahtiar15/coffee-shop-react-vite/README.md

-# Tickitz Movie With React
+# Coffee Shop With React

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-A Front End project for ordering movie ticket and transactions online.
+A Front End project for ordering coffee and transactions online.
 The main feature in this project is using a Single Page Application (SPA), Dynamic Web and Responsive website for mobile, tablet and laptop.

 ## Screenshot